Farindra968/Backend-Class/readMe.md

 console.log(update);
 ````
 ## Asynchronous
 Asynchronous programming in JavaScript is a fundamental concept that allows you to perform tasks without blocking the main execution thread.
 This is particularly useful for operations that take time to complete, such as network requests, file I/O, or timers.
+It help to run time consuming task in background.
 JavaScript provides several mechanisms to handle asynchronous operations: